memorize-quran/memorize-quran/index.md

-## Welcome to Memorize Quran Terms of User
+## Welcome to Memorize Quran Terms of Use

 Last updated: (21 Feb 2018)